adrelanos/aeternity-wiki/Getting-Started.md

 ## Contract writers and developers

 Thanks to its unique features (state channels, decentralized oracles, on-chain governance, ENS) in addition to everything else blockchains have to offer, æternity is a logical choice for developers and smart contract writers.

-## Miners

-Miners will be rewarded for providing security to the æternity blockchain.
-The specificity of the Cuckoo Cycle algorithm will enable anyone to become a miner.
-Oracle mining will be rewarded for providing real world data to the æternity blockchain.